 Ronald L. Nelson, 70, has served as a Director since August 2019.
 Since July 2008, he has also served as a director of Hanesbrands, Inc., holding the roles of Lead Director from January 2015 to April 2019 and Non-Executive Chairman since April 2019.
-Mr. Nelson has also served as a director of Paramount Global (formerly known as ViacomCBS Inc.) since December 2019.
+Mr. Nelson has also served as a director of Paramount Global (formerly known as ViacomCBS Inc.) since December 2019 and will serve in this role until May 2023.
 He previously served as a director of Viacom, Inc. from August 2016 to December 2019.
-Previously, Mr. Nelson served as Executive Chairman of the Board of Avis Budget Group from December 2015 to May 2018 and as its Chairman and Chief Executive Officer from June 2010 to October 2015.
+Previously, Mr. Nelson served as Executive Chairman of the Board of Avis Budget Group from December 2015 to May 2018 and as its Chairman and Chief Executive Officer from August 2006 to December 2015.
 He also served as Avis' Chief Operating Officer from June 2010 to October 2015.
-From April 2003 to August 2006, Mr. Nelson served as Chief Financial Officer of DreamWorks SKG.
+From April 2003 to August 2006, Mr. Nelson served as Chief Financial Officer and President of Cendant Corporation and served as a member of its board during that same period.
+From November 1994 to March 2003, Mr. Nelson served as Co-Chief Operating Officer of DreamWorks SKG.

 Prior to that, he was Executive Vice President, Chief Financial Officer at Paramount Communications, Inc. from November 1987 to March 1994 and served as a director from June 1991 to March 1994.
-He also previously served as a director of the served as a director of DreamWorks SKG.

-Convergys Corporation from August 2008 to October 2016, serving in the role of Lead Director from April 2013 to October 2016.
+He also previously served as a director of Convergys Corporation from August 2008 to October 2016, serving in the role of Lead Director from April 2013 to October 2016.